-The saying ‘laughter is the best medicine’ has never been more appropriate.
-Not only does laughter bring people together, it can also trigger healthy physical and emotional changes in the body.
+There’s a reason why people say ‘laughter is the best medicine’.
+Not only does it bring people together, but it can also trigger healthy physical and emotional reactions in the body.

 Who hasn’t felt their spirits lift when they’ve found something amusing?
-Whether it’s as simple as belly laughing at a silly joke, or smiling and feeling warm as you remember a fond memory, laughter does more than just provide a break from difficult times.
-It can also bring courage, strength, and hope.
+Whether smiling at a fond memory of belly laughing at a silly joke, laughter provides more than just a break from difficult times.
+It can also bring feelings of courage, strength, and hope.

-Humour is often ignored as a way of improving mental and physical health, but there are many ways that it can do so.
-Below, we’ll explore some of the ways laughter and humour can improve mental and physical health, and look at how you can introduce more of it into your life.
+Below, we’ll explore some of the ways laughter and humour can boost mental and physical health, and look at how you can introduce more of it into your life.

 The benefits of humour and laughing

-Trigger the release of endorphins (the body’s feel-good chemicals).
-Endorphins can increase positive feelings and, for a short time, relieve pain.
+• Trigger the release of endorphins (the body’s feel-good chemicals) – endorphins can increase positive feelings and relieve pain for a short time.

-Improve blood vessel functioning, and increase blood flow.
-This can help to protect against heart disease and stroke.
+• Improve blood vessel functioning and increase blood flow – this can lower our risk of heart disease and stroke.

-Ward off negative emotions.
-When you laugh in response to something that’s really tickled you, it’s more difficult to feel angry, anxious, or sad.
+• Ward off negative emotions – when you laugh, it’s more difficult to feel angry, anxious, or sad.

-Reduce stress, boost energy, and help you stay focused.
-These can all help you to accomplish more.
+• Reduce stress, boost energy, and improve focus – these can all help you to accomplish more.

-Help you be less defensive.
-The sense of well-being we feel when we laugh can help us to forget criticisms, doubts, judgements, and resentments.
+• Help you be less defensive – the sense of well-being we feel when we laugh can help us forget criticisms, doubts, judgements, and resentments.

-Release inhibitions.
-Laughter can help us feel more carefree, which can give us the courage to try new things and step outside of our comfort zones.
+• Release inhibitions – laughter can help us feel more carefree, giving us the courage to try new things and step outside our comfort zones.

-Help you to express your true feelings.
-Laughter can be a gateway to release other emotions that we might have been suppressing.
-It’s not uncommon for someone to laugh hysterically, only for their laughter to turn into sad tears as their other emotions start to leak through.
+• Help you express your true feelings – laughter can be a gateway to release other emotions that we might have been suppressing.
+It’s not uncommon for someone to laugh hysterically, only for their laughter to turn into sad tears as other emotions start to leak through.

-Diffuse anger and conflict.
-Seeing the funny side of a situation can put problems into perspective, and allow you to move forward from confrontation without bitterness or resentment.
+• Diffuse anger and conflict – seeing the funny side of a situation can put problems into perspective, allowing you to move forward from confrontation without bitterness or resentment.

-Strengthen relationships.
-Laughing together can help to build strong and lasting relationships, while also keeping them fresh and exciting.
+• Strengthen relationshipslaughing together can help to build strong and lasting bonds while keeping relationships fresh and exciting.
 It can also help to unite people during difficult times.

-Improve sleep by helping you feel content and balanced.
-Laughter decreases stress hormones, relaxes your muscles, and stimulates the release of feel-good hormones, such as oxytocin and serotonin.
-If you can have a good laugh before you settle down for the night, you may stand a better chance at having an uninterrupted night’s sleep.
+• Improve sleep – laughter decreases stress hormones, relaxes your muscles, and stimulates the release of feel-good hormones.
+If you can have a good laugh before you settle down for the night, you may stand a better chance of having an uninterrupted night’s sleep.

 9 tips to help you laugh more

-Understanding the positives that humour and laughter can bring is one thing, but you might be wondering how you can bring more of it into your life.
+Understanding the positives of humour and laughter is one thing, but you might be wondering how you can bring more of them into your life.

-We hope the following nine tips will bring some light and laughter to your day.
+We hope the following nine tips will help you add some light and laughter to your day.

 1. Avoid becoming fixated on the negative

-This acceptance can not only help you to let go of negativity and worry, but it can provide more headspace to focus on what you can control, and on the positives in your life.
+This acceptance can not only help you let go of negativity and worry, but it can provide more headspace to focus on what you can control and the positives in your life.

-A good place to start when trying to break free from negativity and find a more positive path is to make a list of all the things that you’re most grateful for.
+A good place to start when trying to break free from negativity is to make a list of all the things you’re most grateful for.
 Try to look at the list frequently and add to it as often as you can.

-Our articles, How to learn the skill of optimism and How practising gratitude can lead to a happier life, have plenty more tips on how to adopt a more positive mindset.
+Our articles, How to learn the skill of optimism and How practising gratitude can lead to a happier life, have plenty more tips for adopting a positive mindset.
 You may also like to read our mindfulness guide or join a mindfulness meditation over on Rest Less Events.

 2. Start with a smile

 If laughter isn’t something that comes naturally, or you don’t feel as though you have much to laugh about right now, why not start with a smile?
-Smiling can improve your mood and, like laughter, is contagious.
+Like laughter, smiling can improve your mood and, is contagious.

 Rather than looking down when you’re out in public, try to smile at people around you.
-This can not only help you to feel more positive, but can make others around you feel good too.
+This can not only help you to feel more positive but make others around you feel good, too.

 3. Listen to Laughies